The difference between light reaction and the dark reaction is mainly due to the following properties:

 Key Differences Between Light Reaction and Dark Reaction

 - A light reaction involves the conversion of light energy from sunlight into cellular energy (ATP and NADPH), by the oxidation of water molecule.
 A dark reaction is associated with the transformation of cellular energy (ATP and NADPH) into chemical energy or sugars, by the reduction of carbon dioxide.

 - The alternative names for the light reaction are light-dependent or Hill’s reaction, while alternative names for the dark reaction are light-independent or Blackman’s reaction.

-- A light reaction strongly requires the presence of light source to produce cellular energy for the plant, whereas dark reaction occurs in the absence of light.
+- A light reaction strongly requires the light source to produce cellular energy for the plants, whereas dark reaction occurs in the absence of light.

-- Light reaction plays a functional role in the liberation of oxygen by splitting water, whereas dark reaction plays a fundamental role in fixation of carbon dioxide to form glucose.
+- Light reaction plays a functional role in liberating oxygen by splitting water, whereas dark reaction plays a fundamental role in fixing carbon dioxide to form glucose.

 - The release of oxygen with ATP and NADPH and a release of sugar with ADP and NADP are the end products of light and dark reaction, respectively.